H2020 and Horizon Europe

 Some background on timesheets for H2020 projects plus a free template for you.

 WE have an UPDATEd document!

-Last year we developed a timesheet template where you could track your team working hours there.
-After collect feedbacks from our latest version, we built a new timesheet for 2021, you can download it here.
-Today, we're offering our updated version, with new formulas and new structures that will help you to manage your project.
+Last year we developed a timesheet template to track your team's working hours.
+After collecting feedback from our latest version, we built a new timesheet for 2021, which you can download from here.
+Today, we're offering our updated version, with new formulae and new structures that will help you to manage your project.

 The Annotated Model Grant Agreement defines in §18 (page 179) six minimal requirements for timesheets: